+Today on What On What’s Good with Jovin Tardif, I am here with Robert Lee.
 You might know him as “Mr. Lee” on Kim’s Convenience.
 I know him as Robert.
 I met Robert Lee about 10 years ago at a family and friends gathering.
 At that time, I knew very little about him until we started to talk.
 Robert Lee has been in commercials, for example, Mr.Sub and Bounce and on television shows such as CBC Kim’s Convenience, Murdoch Mysteries and Polka Dot Door to name a few.
 Robert Lee has always been a very friendly, energetic, enthusiastic and hard-working friend of mine.
 He is so passionate about the industry.
 Every time we meet, we always have a great time talking about movies, television, and the entertainment industry.
 This time, I thought it would be fun to share our moment with you.
 Robert Lee, thank you for the opportunity.

 There was never an “ah-ha” moment, but there was a gradual change of priorities when I was at the University of Waterloo.
 The math and computer science courses interested me less and less, whereas my involvement in dramatic productions on campus interested me more and more.

-2. Tell us about your first gig.
+2. Can you tell us about your first gig.

 My first time on stage was when I was in Grade 1: I played the title role of Bambi.
 I was petrified.
 One of my first gigs out of university was understudying both male roles in F.O.B., a play by David Henry Hwang.
 I was still petrified.
 Coincidentally, Jean Yoon was the female lead.
 I got my union card with the play, Skin, written by Dennis Foon.
 The themes of racial tolerance are as relevant today as they were back then.

 3. What has been your favourite role so far?